yodkwtf/node-express-course/09-stripe-payment/readme.md

 - Get the cart data from the frontend via `req.body`
 - Calculate and confirm the product total cost on the server since _it's very easy to manipulate cost from the frontend_ [usually done by comparing costs to the database]
 - Communicate with stripe to specify payment details
-- Send the client secret as a response to the frontend
+- Send the client secret from stripe as a response to the frontend
-- This will verify and allow users to proceed
+- This will verify the payment and allow users to proceed